Resize Text: |

 (b) There will be no core point requirements nor a cap on points earned within any CPE category.

-Doctors on lower CPE requirements who wish to resume practice must inform SMC, fulfil the CPE criteria posted on our SMC website and apply for conversion from lower-fee PC to full-fee PC (prevailing PC application fee is applicable).
+Doctors on lower CPE requirements who wish to resume practice must inform the SMC, fulfil the CPE criteria posted on the SMC website and apply for conversion from lower-fee PC to full-fee PC (prevailing PC application fee is applicable).

 (B) Application for lower-fee PC